marcelscruz/dev-resources/CONTRIBUTING.md

 ## Updating README and DB

-This repository uses a GitHub action to automatically update `README.md` and `db` (which serves the API), so no action is required from you.
+This repository uses a GitHub action to automatically update `README.md` and `db` (which serves our API), so no action is required from you.

 ## Need assistance?